 We are partnering with The Prindle Institute for Ethics at DePauw University, a national leader in ethics education, to shape our work in using ethics to foster civil dialogue.
 The initiative includes three key components: annual youth convenings, youth media, and a collection of resources for teachers.

-The 2021 virtual summit, Youth Ethics Table: From Passion to Action, will take place over 3 sessions on April 14th, 21st, and 28th from 7-8:30pm ET, and will focus on empowering young people to explore their values, engage in difficult conversations, and take action in their communities, all through a lens of ethics.
-Each session will feature speakers, interactive workshops, media, and more.
-The event is geared toward Gen Z students, ages 14-20.
-Students and teachers can register for all three sessions now!
+The 2021 virtual summit, Youth Ethics Table: From Passion to Action, took place over 3 sessions on April 14th, 21st, and 28th and focused on empowering young people to explore their values, engage in difficult conversations, and take action in their communities, all through a lens of ethics.
+Geared toward Gen Z students, ages 14-20, the sessions featured speakers, interactive workshops, media, performances, and more.
+In addition, the first cohort of WNET Youth Collective Changemakers were honored at this year’s summit, including: Marley Dias, Founder, 1,000 Black Girl Books Campaign; Jubilee Media; Meerah Dasgupta, 2020 National Youth Poet Laureate; Nupol Kiazolu, civil rights activist; and Dustin Liu, United Nations Youth Observer.

 Summit 2020: Beyond the Vote – In March 2020, our 2nd annual summit focused on civic engagement and the skills needed to be an informed and active citizen, including facts about voting (Voting 101), civil discourse around important issues, and media literacy.
 Over 200 high school students from NY and NJ gathered at The New School in New York City to attend sessions organized by youth advisors and partners.
 Partner organizations included the Prindle Institute for Ethics, Reel Works, YVote, and MediaWise.
 Featured speakers and performers included Ziad Ahmed, Deja Foxx, Chelsea Miller, Matt Post, Hari Sreenivasan, and Lexi Lawson.